sebapersson/SBMLImporter.jl/docs/src/FAQ.md

 Pkg.update()
 ```

-This is because SBMLImporter depends on numerous packages from the actively developed Julia [SciML ecosystem](https://sciml.ai/).
+This is because SBMLImporter depends on numerous packages from the actively developing Julia [SciML ecosystem](https://sciml.ai/).
 New releases of these dependencies sometimes introduce breaking changes that are not always caught by test suites (e.g., see [this issue](https://github.com/SciML/Catalyst.jl/issues/1075)).
 In other words, SBMLImporter is not compatible with all versions of packages like Catalyst.jl, which can cause issues if an incompatible version is already installed in the environment.

-Lastly, if you have tried everything above (e.g., you are using a recent Julia version and have updated your packages) and still experience installation issues, it is likely a bug in SBMLImporter.
+Lastly, if you have tried everything above and still experience installation issues, it is likely a bug in SBMLImporter.
 In this case, please open an issue on [GitHub](https://github.com/sebapersson/SBMLImporter.jl).

 ## Why do I get the error `Any[...] are either missing from the variable map or missing from the system's states/parameters list`?